 This post may contain affiliate links.
 Read disclosure policy.

-Dry Rub for Pork Chops Ingredients
+Dry Rub for Grilled Pork Chops Ingredients

 Bowls of dark brown sugar, smoked paprika, garlic powder, kosher salt, and cracked black pepper next to four trimmed, patted‑dry pork chops.